 It's a tragedy.

-It's just it's I don't think anything has hurt this country as much as what President Bush has done to us.
+It's just, it's, I don't think anything has hurt this country as much as what President Bush has done to us.

-Now this is unbelievable.
+This is unbelievable.

-This is one giant cliche.
+This is one giant cliché.

-Did you hear her say, though?
+Did you hear her say, though, premature evacuation?

 Presidents are afraid of getting out of wars because of premature evacuation.